Climate Risks & Opportunities

 KTB primarily generates revenue from credit business, with real estate often used as collateral.
 Climate change has increased the frequency and intensity of extreme weather events, potentially reducing the value of real estate collateral associated with credit business.
 As a result, banks face an elevated credit risk.
 Consequently, KTB has recognized the depreciation of real estate collateral as a significant climate risk factor.

-In February 2023, Taiwan released the "Climate Change Response Act," and announced for the first time that starting in 2024, carbon fees will be imposed on carbon emitters with annual emissions exceeding 25,000 metric tons of carbon dioxide equivalent.
-In addition to the costs of carbon taxes/fees, businesses must also comply with low-carbon transformation regulations.
+In February 2023, Taiwan promulgated the "Climate Change Response Act."
+Subsequently, in August 2024, three supporting sub-laws were announced: the "Regulations Governing the Collection of Carbon Fees," the "Regulations Governing Self-determined Reduction Plans," and the "Designated GHG Emissions Reduction Goals for Entities Subject to Carbon Fees."
+Starting in 2025, Taiwan will impose a carbon fee of NT$300 per metric ton of CO2e on large emitters with annual emissions exceeding 25,000 tCO ₂ e, marking the official beginning of the carbon pricing era in Taiwan.
+In addition to the costs of carbon taxes/fees, enterprises must also comply with low-carbon transformation regulations.
 This requires making adjustments to production processes, supply chain management, or product design, which leads to increased expenses.
 As a result, the company's profitability is affected, and it may also impact the assessment of the company's repayment ability and the potential increase in credit risk by banks.
 Therefore, KTB has recognized the carbon pricing system as a significant climate risk factor.

-KTB categorized the transition risk of its domestic credit business primarily as Level 1 - "Mild," accounting for approximately 77.14%.
-If we analyze the changes in expected credit losses and capital at risk under scenarios of orderly and disordered transition, and further assess the risk tolerance for 2030 and 2050, the results show that the financial impact of transition risks on this business is low.
+KTB categorized the transition risk of its domestic credit business primarily as Level 1 - "Mild," accounting for approximately 77.06%.
+Based on the overall changes in expected credit losses, a further analysis of the Company's risk-bearing capacity under the Orderly Net-Zero, Disordered Transition, and Passive Transition scenarios for 2030 and 2050 is summarized in the table below.
+The results indicate that the financial impact of transition risks on this business segment remains within a manageable and controllable range.

-Taiwan is scheduled to start implementing carbon fees from 2024, officially entering the era of pricing carbon emissions.
+Starting in 2025, Taiwan will officially enter the era of carbon pricing.
 In response to this policy, KTB has considered that the credit recipients are primarily domestic enterprises.
 Therefore, we have referred to the "Regulations for Gas Emission Inventory Registration and Inspection Management" and have classified the power generation industry, steel industry, petroleum refining industry, cement industry, semiconductor industry, and thin-film transistor liquid crystal display industry as "high carbon emission industries."
-In addition, we are tracking the total of 25,000 metric tons of carbon dioxide equivalent in direct emissions and indirect emissions from electricity for credit recipients.
+In addition, we are tracking the total of 25,000 tCO2e in direct emissions and indirect emissions from electricity for credit customers.
 This is to enhance monitoring and control of transition risks under the carbon pricing system.

 Scenario Analysis of High Credit Concentration Industries